 Creativity & Innovation

 At the very core of STEAM is creativity and innovation.
 Creativity and innovation applied to STEM is art.
 Everything about science, engineering, technology and mathematics requires innovation and creativity to progress and to push forward.
-STEAM education can unlock the creative potential in all our students.
+STEAM education can unlock the creative potential in all our learners.

 concept-based learning (CBL)